bramlefebvre/frenetic_neural_networks/README.md

 The starting point for the implementation of the algorithm for frenetic steering is in the file step_2/execute_learning_step/algorithm_3/algorithm_3.py

 In the folders analysis_step_1 and analysis_step_2 code can be found that was used to investigate the performance of the algorithms.

+The writer of the program, Bram Lefebvre, can be reached at bramlefebvre@gmail.com.